ckadelka/BooleanCanalization/README.md

 # BooleanCanalization
 This repository contains a set of algorithms to compute the canalizing structure of Boolean functions.
+All algorithms compute the canalizing layer structure for any Boolean function.

 Algorithm 1 is implemented in Macaulay2 (find_layers.m2) and takes as input a Boolean function in polynomial form.

 Algorithm 2 is implemented in Python (find_layers.py) and takes as input a Boolean function as a list of length 2^n.
-Both algorithms compute the canalizing layer structure for any Boolean function.
+There also exists a fast implementation of Algorithm 2, which relies on precomputed, redundantly used values.
+This fast version is used by default and should be preferred when the canalizing structure of many Boolean functions is computed.Algorithm

-To test the run time of each algorithm, execute in the following order:
+To test and compare the run time of the algorithms, we provide two bash scripts:

-1. python generate_test_functions_for_evaluation_of_run_time.py - test functions will be generated in the folder testfiles
-2. m2 evaluate_test_functions.m2
-3. python comparison_run_time.py
+run_test_alg1_vs_alg2 compares Algorithm 1 with Algorithm 2 (slow implementation without precomputed tables), run_test_alg2_vs_alg2fast compares Algorithm 2 with the fast implementation of Algorithm 2 (with precomputed tables).

+Both bash scripts take the following optional inputs:

+1. n_min=${1:-2}               #n_min = minimal number of variables considered
+2. n_max=${2:-16}              #n_max = maximal number of variables considered
+3. n_step=${3:-2}              #n_step = step size between consecutive numbers of variables considered
+4. nsim=${4:-5}                #nsim = number of random functions generated per considered number of variables
+5. seed=${5:-0}                #seed = seed for both the random and numpy.random random number generator
+6. EXACT_DEPTH=${6:-0}         #EXACT_DEPTH == True (or 1)  -> k == exact number of canalizing variables;
+                            #EXACT_DEPTH == False (or 0) -> k == minimal number of canalizing variables
+7. COMPARE_OUTPUT=${7:-0}      #COMPARE_OUTPUT == True -->  each line of output between the two algorithms will be compared
+8. CREATE_RUNTIME_PLOT=${8:-1} #CREATE_RUNTIME_PLOT == True -->  a plot comparing the run time will be created

+Both bash scripts do the following:

+1. Generate test files of $nsim randomly chosen non-canalizing functions and $nsim nested canalizing (e.g., most canalizing) functions, for each number of variables in {n_min,n_min+n_step,...,n_max}
+2. Run the algorithms on the test files
+3. If COMPARE_OUTPUT is 1 (default == 0), an automatic test is conducted that compares the output of the two algorithms
-This will create a set of plots that compare the run time of each algorithm for various numbers of inputs (default n=2,4,6,...,16) and various types of functions (any Boolean function and NCFs).
+4. If CREATE_RUNTIME_PLOT is 1 (default), a plot is created that compares the run time between the algorithms and the different number of variables and types of test functions

-Test